dainst/iiif_image_plug/README.md

   def info_request(identifier) do
     # The first required callback lets you inject some metadata from your application into the plug when it is responding to
     # an information request (info.json) for a specific `identifier`.
 The only required field is `:path`, which tells
-    # the plug the file system path matching the given identifier.
-Here we simply assume the identifier matches the file name
+    # the plug the file system path matching the given `identifier`.
+Here we simply assume the `identifier` matches the file name
     # in a flat single directory.
     {
       :ok,